trueslator/PhotoPizza-2024/README.md

 <a href="https://sketchfab.com/3d-models/automatic-rotary-table-photopizza-d700-0adc2a0adfff4fdca613fcbd9919bce4">sketchfab model</a>

-***note: this uses an outdated design (you can see that the linkage connected the motor carraige to the base is using rubber rings instead of bolts)
+***note: this uses an outdated design (you can see that the linkage connected the motor carraige to the base is using rubber rings instead of bolts)***

+Re: Lasercut drawings

+Have not tested them yet, but they should work for lasercutting.

+If you are trying to use the CAD drawings to create a 3D model, the toolpaths are not set as correct subtractive shapes (only some holes will be created when extruding the base and platter).
+I fixed this by reorganizing the paths in Adobe Illustrator, but only for the 700mm v7 drawing.

+If you are not making a 3D model with the data for previs or customization, it can be safely ignored.

 Currently need:

 1.Parts list / BOM
-	a.
-Nuts
+	* Nuts
-	b.
-Bolts
+	* Bolts
-	c.
-Bearings
+	* Bearings
-	d.
-NEMA motor
+	* NEMA motor
-	e.
-Friction drive roller
+	* Friction drive roller
-	f.
-Remote control from blog photos(IR?
+	* Remote control from blog photos(IR?
 Radio?)
-	g.
-Motor driver
+	* Motor driver
-	h.
-Hardware controllers (buttons, switches, shutter ports, wires)
+	* Hardware controllers (buttons, switches, shutter ports, wires)

 2. Software
-	a.
-Testing of current firmware / app
+	* Testing of current firmware / app
-	b.
-Configuration and operation instructions (see blog and archived website links for info on remote control operation)
+	* Configuration and operation instructions (see blog and archived website links for info on remote control operation)

 3. Schematics
-	a.
-Schematics for Arduino + Motordriver + Remote control receiver, Shutter ports, etc
+	* Schematics for Arduino + Motordriver + Remote control receiver, Shutter ports, etc